Part of the church strategic planning process is setting church goals and objectives.

 Writing goals should include a discussion with the appropriate people and answer the questions: Who (will do it), What (needs to be done), When (timeline for completion) and How (steps to get it done).
 Answering these questions flushes out the specific details of the goal.

-Now lets look at one of these goals and create a goal document.
+Now lets look at one of these goals and create an example goal document.

 Now lets take it a step further and create an employee (or volunteer) goal.